https://www.basiseng.ca/copy-of-kicking-horse-canyon-1

 Unfortunately, the 8 lane Granville_Street_Bridge_(1954) wasn't designed to have a lower level.
 That wasn't the case with the 12 lane Ship+Canal+Bridge in Seattle.
 Fortunately, the Vancouver bridge was never connected to a city freeway, where as the Seattle bridge was.
 Vancouver should have opted for a better major street & bridge arrangement.

 There was never any follow-up to have a new and improved Fraser+Street+Bridge (FSB).
 A modern FSB could be a nice bus and bike bridge with wide sidewalks & a potential for streetcars.
-Unfortunatly, backwards Vancouver, BC seems uninterested in building something like the Tilikum+Crossing in Portland.
+Unfortunately, backwards Vancouver, BC seems uninterested in building something like the Tilikum+Crossing in Portland.

 https://jfdatalinks.blogspot.com/search?q=Oak+Street+and+Granville+Street